 Congestion payments by load result when lower cost generation is not available to meet all the load in an area as a result of limits on the transmission system.
 When higher cost local generation is needed to meet part of the local load because of transmission limits, 100 percent of the local load pays the higher price while only the local generation receives the higher price.
 The difference between what the load pays and generators receive is congestion.
 Since 2008, congestion costs in PJM have ranged from \$0.5 billion to \$2.05 billion per year.
-Congestion costs were significantly higher during extreme winter weather conditions such as January 2014, when the congestion costs in PJM were \$825.1 million for one month.137

 LMP may, at times, be set by transmission penalty factors.
 When a transmission constraint is binding and there are no generation alternatives to resolve the constraint, system operators may allow the transmission limit to be violated.
 When this occurs, the shadow price of the constraint is set by transmission penalty factors.
 The shadow price directly affects the LMP.
-Transmission penalty factors are administratively determined and can be thought of as a form of locational scarcity pricing.
-Transmission penalty factors were fully implemented in PJM pricing effective February 1, 2019.
-The default transmission penalty factor in the real-time energy market is \$2,000 per MWh.
-PJM frequently changes the magnitude of transmission penalty factors.
-In 2023, only 73 percent of the violated transmission constraint had a default penalty factor of \$2,000 per MWh.138
+Transmission constraint penalty factors were fully implemented in PJM pricing effective February 1, 2019.137

 Transmission line ratings can result in short term, significant increases in prices as a result of the application of transmission penalty factors.
 For example, violation of a transmission constraint, meaning that the flow exceeds the line limit, generally results in at least a \$2,000 per MWh price.
-As the power flows approach their rated limits, PJM dispatchers often reduce the control percent on transmission limits by the setting the limit to an average of 95 percent of its actual limit.139 Violation of these reduced control percent line ratings results in penalty factors setting prices in SCED.
-In 2023, there were 167,848 transmission constraint intervals in the real-time market with a nonzero shadow price.
-For nearly six percent of these transmission constraint intervals, the flow exceeded the facility limit used in SCED.
-In 2023, the average shadow price of transmission constraints when the line limit used in SCED was violated was nearly 8.0 times higher than when the transmission constraint was binding at its limit used in SCED.140
+As the power flows approach their rated limits, PJM dispatchers often reduce the control percent on transmission limits by the setting the limit to an average of 95 percent of its actual limit.138 Violation of these reduced control percent line ratings results in penalty factors setting prices in SCED.
+139

 Holding aside the issues with operators reducing the control percent in SCED, the more important point is that the underlying line ratings have a significant impact on the cost of energy and capacity but have never been reviewed or standardized by ISOs/RTOs or by regulators.
-The line ratings issues will begin to be addressed beginning on July 12, 2025.141
+The line ratings issues will begin to be addressed beginning on July 12, 2025.
+140

 Capacity market prices separate locally when transmission capability into Locational Deliverable Areas (LDA) is not adequate to meet the LDA capacity requirement with the lowest cost capacity.
 The available transmission capability into LDAs is defined as the Capacity Emergency Transfer Limit (CETL).
 Higher cost LDAs are the equivalent in the capacity market of congestion in the energy market.
 Load in the higher cost LDAs pay more for capacity than those in lower cost LDAs.
 For example, the clearing price for the BGE LDA in the 2021/2022 Base Residual Auction was \$200.30 per MW-day.
-The clearing price for the EMAAC LDA was \$165.73 per MW-day.142
+The clearing price for the EMAAC LDA was \$165.73 per MW-day.141

 Transmission line ratings for a given transmission facility vary by the duration of the power flow, by ambient temperatures, by wind speed and by other conditions.
 Transmission lines can operate with higher loads for shorter periods of time.
 This is significant when a contingency is expected to last for only a short period.
-The transmission line rating can mean the
+The transmission line rating can mean the difference between substantial congestion costs and no congestion costs.